GEO4922 – Cloud Physics

 - 10 credits overlap with GEF9310 – Cloud Physics (continued).

-Approximately two hours of lectures- and two hours of exercises/colloquia per week.
-The course has mandatory assignments, which has to be approved before the final examination.
+Approximately 2 hours of lectures and 2 hours of exercises/colloquia per week.
+The course has mandatory assignments, which have to be approved before the final examination.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.

-- Mandatory assigments must be approved before sitting the final examination for the course.
+- Mandatory assignments must be approved before sitting the final examination for the course.

-- Written midterm examination (3 hours) counts for 1/3.
+- Written midterm examination (3 hours) counts 1/3 towards the final grade.

 Withdrawal from an examination